nim-works/nimskull/doc/tailcallelim.rst

 --------

-This document describes how the portable tail-call elimination used for calls to `.musttail` routines works.
+This document describes how the portable tail-call elimination used for calls to `.tailcall` routines works.

 Tail-call elimination refers to the process of turning a tail-call into a sibling-call, that is, a call that re-uses the same stack frame as the caller.